dhruv060305/Recipe-Finder/README.md

 # 🍳 Recipe Finder App

 This is a responsive and user-friendly React application that helps users find recipes based on ingredients or meal names using **TheMealDB API**.
-It includes features like favorites, recent searches, filtering, dark mode, and an AI chatbot.
+It includes features like favorites, recent searches, filtering, Shopping List etc.

 ---